pescadores/pescador/docs/example2.rst

 .. _example2:

-This document will walk through some advanced usage of pescador.
+This example demonstrates how to re-use and multiplex streamers.

 We will assume a working understanding of the simple example in the previous section.

 Stream re-use and multiplexing
 ==============================

-The `Mux` streamer provides a powerful interface for randomly interleaving samples from multiple input streams. `Mux` can also dynamically activate and deactivate individual `Streamers`, which allows it to operate on a bounded subset of streams at any given time.
+The `Mux` streamer provides a powerful interface for randomly interleaving samples from multiple input streams.
+`Mux` can also dynamically activate and deactivate individual `Streamers`, which allows it to operate on a bounded subset of streams at any given time.

 As a concrete example, we can simulate a mixture of noisy streams with differing variances.